weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-ollama.md

 ### Available models

-Please refer to the [Ollama documentation](https://ollama.com/library) for a list of available models.
+See the [Ollama documentation](https://ollama.com/library) for a list of available models.
 Note that this list includes both generative models and embedding models; specify a generative model for the `generative-ollama` module.

 Download the desired model with `ollama pull <model-name>`.